Compare · MRP

 - Does TuringDock have everything Fishbowl has?

-- TuringDock covers every operational primitive Fishbowl is known for (inventory, BOMs, suppliers, customer orders, purchase orders, production scheduling, branded documents, cycle counts, money page, reports) plus the Slack-native AI assistant Fishbowl doesn't have.
+- TuringDock covers every operational primitive Fishbowl is known for (inventory, BOMs, suppliers, customer orders, purchase orders, production scheduling, branded documents, cycle counts, money page, reports) plus the conversational AI operator Fishbowl doesn't have.
 Multi-warehouse and unit-level lot/serial tracking are on the near-term roadmap; single-location shops don't notice the gap today.

 - Does Fishbowl have an AI assistant like Alan?